 S.R.
-(Rollie) Heath, Jr., age 73-Mr. Heath has served as a director of the Company since August 2007.
-He is a recognized civic and business leader in Colorado, currently serving as State Senator from District 18.
-He is also founding partner of NorthStone Group, a company that advises and educates boards of directors and executive teams on leadership development and decision making.
+(Rollie) Heath, Jr., age 74-Mr. Heath has served as a director of the Company since August 2007.
+He is a recognized civic and business leader in Colorado, currently serving as a State Senator from District 18.
+He is also the founding partner of NorthStone Group, a company that advises and educates boards of directors and executive teams on leadership development and decision making.
 Mr. Heath has extensive knowledge of, and experience with, the manufacturing industry.
 Mr. Heath spent 17 years in senior management with Johns Manville Corporation and later became the chairman, CEO and a co-founder of Ponderosa Industries, a precision metal parts manufacturing company.

-Delwin D. Hock, age 76-Mr. Hock has served as a director of the Company since February 1997 and was Chairman of the Board of Directors from May 2005 to May 2009.
+Delwin D. Hock, age 77-Mr. Hock has served as a director of the Company since February 1997 and was Chairman of the Board of Directors from May 2005 to May 2009.
 In May 2009, Mr. Hock was appointed Lead Director of the Independent Directors.
 Mr. Hock has many years of executive management experience.
 He retired from his position as Chief Executive Officer of Public Service Company of Colorado, a gas and electric utility, in January 1996 and as Chairman of the Board of Directors of that company in July 1997.
 From September 1962 to January 1996, Mr. Hock held various management positions at Public Service Company.

-Gerald J. (Bud) Laber, age 67-Mr. Laber was appointed as a director of the Company on November 3, 2010.
+Gerald J. (Bud) Laber, age 68- Mr. Laber was appointed as a director of the Company on November 3, 2010.
 He has been a private investor since 2000, when he retired after 33 years of service with Arthur Andersen LLP.
 He holds a degree from the University of South Dakota and is a certified public accountant.
-Mr. Laber is currently on the board of directors and chair of the audit committees of Smart Balance Inc., Scott's Liquid Gold and Qualmark Corporation and is the president of the Catholic Foundation of Northern Colorado.
+Mr. Laber is currently on the board of directors and chair of the audit and compensation committees of Smart Balance Inc., chair of the audit committee and member of the compensation committee at Scott's Liquid Gold and chair of the audit committees of Qualmark Corporation and is the president of the Catholic Foundation of Northern Colorado.

-George J. Pilmanis, age 72-Mr. Pilmanis has served as a director of the Company since 1993.
-Mr. Pilmanis has an extensive background in international matters and business development.
-For more than five years prior to his retirement in April 2003 he was chairman and president of Balriga International Corp., a privately held company concerned with business development in the Far East and Eastern Europe.
-In 2001 and 2002 he also served as Executive Director of the Foreign Investors Council in Latvia.
+George J. Pilmanis, age 73-Mr. Pilmanis has served as a director of the Company since 1993.
+Mr. Pilmanis has almost forty years of management and consulting experience.
+He has extensive background in international business development.
+Prior to his retirement in 2003, he was chairman and president of Balriga International Corp.
+Mr. Pilmanis has held executive and technical positions with Storage Technology Corp., Calcomp, Deloite Touche, TRW Systems, and IBM.

-Michel M. Robert, age 69-Mr. Robert has served as a director of the Company since July 2004.
-Mr. Robert has many years of experience in guiding various manufacturing and public companies in developing their corporate strategy, which includes identifying their driving force and critical issues, as well as deploying strategies to address the issues.
+Michel M. Robert, age 70-Mr. Robert has served as a director of the Company since July 2004.
+Mr. Robert has many years of experience in guiding both public and private companies in developing their corporate strategy, which includes identifying their driving force and the critical issues that must be addressed to accomplish its corporate strategy, as well as deploying strategies to address the critical issues.
 He founded Decision Processes International, Inc. (DPI) in 1980 to provide consulting services in the field of strategy development and deployment.
-He is currently Chief Executive Officer and President of DPI.
+He is currently Chief Executive Officer and

+President of DPI.
 Mr. Robert has been published in a wide array of business magazines and journals and has authored several books.